Once a week.

 The Cold War between the U.S. and Russia is either over for good or a new round is about to begin.
 As most things today, it all depends on whom you choose to believe.
-You can (and should) soberly agree that Russia hacked the American Presidential election and in some part helped elect Donald Trump, who has been consistently sympathetic to Russia himself, has had business interests there, featured Russia-friendly advisors in his campaign and potentially as part of his administration, like the Secretary of State candidate Rex Tillerson, known for his close relationship with President Putin from his days running Exxon Mobile.
+You can (and should) soberly agree that Russia hacked the American Presidential election and in some part helped elect Donald Trump, who has been consistently sympathetic to Russia himself, has had business interests there, featured Russia-friendly advisors in his campaign and potentially as part of his administration, like the Secretary of State Rex Tillerson, known for his close relationship with President Putin from his days running Exxon Mobile.
 It just makes sense Russia would prefer this kind of candidate over the antagonistic Clinton.

 Or you can say that none of that happened (even though all U.S. intelligence agencies confirm Russian involvement).
 Trump himself said on many occasions that he’d like to see a reset of relations between U.S and Russia, but has very much denied Russian involvement in the hacks that leaked embarrassing emails from the Democratic Party to undermine the Clinton campaign at crucial moments, causing just enough momentum shift for Trump to pull it out at the last moment.
 His position is that admitting to some Russian interference, whether it was asked for or not, would add an air of illegitimacy to his election.
-Still, however damaging the leaks, they were only a part of Clinton's problems as a Presidential candidate and even Democrats seem resigned to the fact that no matter what happened - Trump will be President.
+Still, however damaging the leaks, they were only a part of Clinton's problems as a Presidential candidate and even Democrats must resign themselves to the fact that no matter what happened - Trump is President.

 Interestingly, some thinkers like philosopher Slavoj Žižek, considered Clinton to be the Cold War candidate as she had support from many warhawks in the establishment on both sides of the aisle, and her defeat could be seen as the defeat of a Cold War mentality.